strimzi/strimzi-kafka-operator/HACKING.md

 However, since system tests use command line `Executor` for some actions, make sure that you are using context from `TEST_CLUSTER_CONTEXT`.

 System tests uses admin user for some actions.
 You can specify admin user via variable `TEST_CLUSTER_ADMIN` (by default it use `developer` because `system:admin` cannot be used over remote connections).

-### Execute ST with custom Kafka version
-To set custom Kafka version in system tests need to add system property `ST_KAFKA_VERSION` with one of the versions of Kafka given in the `kafka-versions` file.